 With the official launch of Suntory Oceania now in single digit months away (nine to be clear), Suntory has capitalised on this year’s SXSW Sydney to showcase its drinks portfolio and the philosophy that has driven the business for 125 years.

-Suntory House – and the -196 Extreme Vending Machine – at SXSW are the latest events leading to the official commissioning of its Swanbank facility in Ipswich, Queensland, the formal merger of Frucor Suntory and Beam Suntory into Suntory Oceania, and the start of alcohol production at the facility.
+Suntory House – and the -196 Extreme Vending Machine – at SXSW are the latest events leading to the official commissioning of its Swanbank facility in Ipswich, Queensland, the formal partnership of Frucor Suntory and Beam Suntory into Suntory Oceania, and the start of alcohol production at the facility.
 The first non-alcoholic beverage – V Energy – kicked off production in September.

 But Suntory House is playing a bigger role in building brand awareness and forging stronger relationships with suppliers and customers.
 At a time when many large food and beverage companies try to downplay their foreign ownership, Suntory Oceania is set on very much celebrating it.

-When the merger was first announced in August 2023, Frucor Suntory ANZ CEO – now Suntory Beverage & Food Oceania CEO – Darren Fullerton told Food & Drink Business, the goal was to “bring the best of Suntory to the region”.
+When the partnership was first announced in August 2023, Frucor Suntory ANZ CEO – now Suntory Beverage & Food Oceania CEO – Darren Fullerton told Food & Drink Business, the goal was to “bring the best of Suntory to the region”.

 “We talk about it in terms of by coming together we are greater than the sum of our parts.
 This gives us the opportunity to realise the full potential of our existing brands and categories but to also go beyond it.
 The technology and innovation that is coming out of Suntory is amazing, and it is our intent to bring that to Oceania,” Fullerton said.